tjfontaine/cloudnative/application-development/cicd/wercker/tutorial.md

 #### Step 6

 In the previous step The new change in the workflow was created successfully.
-In the next step, we'll deploy the OCI image to kubernetes.
+In the next step, we'll deploy the OCI image to Kubernetes.

 Switch to your GitHub application and select the *wercker.yml* file and click edit.
 Scroll down to the set deployment timeout area and change the timeout to *300* seconds to make sure there is enough time to complete the deployment.
 Enter a description for commit and click Commit changes.